karmakatahdin/solidus_seo/README.md

 Beside the [`seo_data` and `jsonld_data` methods](#models), there are also some common convenience methods for this particular model, namely:
   - `seo_name`
   - `seo_url`
   - `seo_images`: An array of -at least- one absolute image url.
-Recommendation is to use 3 images, each with one of the following proportions: 1x1, 19:6, 4:3.
+The recommendation is to use 3 images, each with one of the following proportions: 1x1, 19:6, 4:3.
-  - `seo_description`: By default, it fallbacks to `meta_description` field or if empty, to `description`.
+  - `seo_description`: By default, it fallbacks to the `meta_description` field or if empty, to `description`.
-  - `seo_brand`: By default, it uses the name of any taxon assigned that belongs to a 'Brands' taxonomy.
+  - `seo_brand`: By default, it uses the name of any assigned taxon that belongs to a 'Brands' taxonomy.
   - `seo_currency`
   - `seo_price`